Application Programming Interfaces (APIs): The Soft Underbelly of Zero Trust

 GraphQL is a query language and runtime for APIs (Application Programming Interfaces) that was developed by Facebook.
 It provides a more efficient and flexible way to request and manipulate data from servers compared to traditional RESTful APIs.
 With GraphQL, clients can specify the exact data they need, avoiding over-fetching or under-fetching of information.

 GraphQL is a query language for APIs.
-It was created by Facebook engineers in 2015 and has since become popular among developers working on large-scale web applications.
-Positioned as a more robust alternative to traditional RESTful APIs, GraphQL is built on the principles of Graph Theory, which are a set of mathematical concepts that describe how networks of objects (nodes) interact with each other.
+It was developed by Facebook engineers in 2015 and has since gained popularity among developers working on large-scale web applications.
+Positioned as a more robust alternative to traditional RESTful APIs, GraphQL is built on the principles of Graph Theory, which is a set of mathematical concepts that describe how networks of objects (nodes) interact with each other.

-GraphQL makes it easy to query APIs by allowing you to express your requests in a precise and concise manner.
-Similar to how you would communicate with a friend about where to go for dinner or what to do over the weekend, you can describe to the API what you are looking for using variables and filters, and get exactly what you want back.
-Some popular implementations of GraphQL include Facebook’s GraphQL, GitHub’s GraphQL API and Salesforce’s App Cloud Connect service.
+With GraphQL, querying APIs is simplified through the use of precise and concise requests.
+Just like how you would communicate with a friend about dinner plans or weekend activities, you can describe your needs to the API using variables and filters, making sure that you receive the exact desired response.
+Notable implementations of GraphQL include Facebook’s GraphQL, GitHub’s GraphQL API, and Salesforce’s App Cloud Connect service.

-There are several reasons why you might want to use GraphQL instead of traditional RESTful APIs.
-First, GraphQL is more powerful.
-It allows you to specify exactly what data you want, rather than allowing the API provider to decide which resources to return for you.
-Second, GraphQL makes it easier to write your queries by using a simple and intuitive syntax.
-Rather than building a complex URL with many parameters, you can express your request in a single line or a few lines.
-Finally, because GraphQL has been designed to work across multiple clients including web browsers and mobile devices, it can support many different use cases and applications.
+There are several reasons why GraphQL is preferable to traditional RESTful APIs.
+Firstly, GraphQL is more versatile.
+It enables you to specify the exact data you require, instead of relying on the API provider to decide which resources to return.
+Secondly, GraphQL simplifies query writing through its straightforward and intuitive syntax.
+Rather than constructing a complex URL with numerous parameters, you can articulate your request in a single or a few lines.
+Lastly, because GraphQL is designed for cross-platform compatibility, including web browsers and mobile devices, it can cater to a diverse range of use cases and applications.

-GraphQL is typically used with a client application, such as a web browser or a mobile application.
-The client application requests data from the API using GraphQL and parses the response into a readable format.
-For example, you might use GraphQL to get information about a user account from an API provider such as Facebook.
-This response would be processed on the client by converting the JSON result to HTML, then sent to the user’s web browser.
-Alternatively, you could use GraphQL to request a list of products from an API provider such as Amazon.
-The response would be parsed by the JavaScript in the client application which would generate an HTML page for the user to view the list of products.
-In both these examples, the client application would be able to process the result because it speaks GraphQL.
+GraphQL is usually utilized with a client application, such as a web browser or a mobile app.
+The client application uses GraphQL to request data from the API and then parses the response into a readable format.
+For instance, you could use GraphQL to retrieve information about a user account from an API provider like Facebook.
+This response would be processed on the client side by converting the JSON result to HTML and then sending it to the user’s web browser.
+Alternatively, you could use GraphQL to request a list of products from an API provider like Amazon.
+The JavaScript in the client application would parse the response and generate an HTML page for the user to view the list of products.
+In both these scenarios, the client application can process the result because it understands GraphQL.

 Other notable differences between GraphQL and REST include: